pulge/portfolio/src/content/projects/portfolio.md

 ---
-name: 'Personal and Portfolio Site'
+title: 'Personal and Portfolio Site'
 description: 'This is my personal and portfolio site for showcasing and tracking progress.'
 tags: ['Web development', 'TypeScript', 'Astro', 'Tailwind']
 image: '../../../public/static/projects/portfolio.png'